Home > Street Seating and Dining Options for Closed City Streets

 These tiles are again laid over adjustable height pedestals as with the porcelain pavers, although they can also be secured to the pedestals with a hold down screw and washer if needed.

-The tiles are supplied with a natural smooth finish without any oil coating.
-We strongly recommend a protective oil is applied as soon as convenient after installation to help maintain their appearance and to mimimize staining from oil or grease.
+Our Ipe wood tiles are supplied with a natural smooth finish without any oil coating.
+We strongly recommend a protective oil is applied as soon as convenient after installation to help maintain their appearance and to mimimize staining from oil or grease, which could be an issue in an outdoor street dining location.

 LED Deck Lighting